-Experience Bangkok’s vibrant city life with an exciting street food excursion in tuk tuk, explore untouched nature and wild elephants in Khao Yai and enjoy a relaxing beach holiday on Koh Samet’s white beaches.
+Experience Bangkok’s vibrant city life on an exciting street food tour by tuk-tuk before exploring untouched nature and beautiful waterfalls in Khao Yai National Park.
+Round off your journey with a relaxing beach holiday on the white sands of Koh Samet.

 The following excursion package:

-Did you know that within a few hours’ drive from Bangkok, you can both experience untouched nature with wild elephants and sunbathe on white sandy beaches?
+Did you know that just a few hours’ drive from Bangkok, you can discover lush nature in one of Thailand’s oldest national parks and bask in the sunshine on powdery white beaches?

-This tour starts in the vibrant Thai capital, Bangkok.
-In addition to time on your own, you can look forward to a fantastic street food excursion in a tuk tuk, where you also get to experience some of Bangkok’s landmarks.
-The evening ends at a rooftop bar with views of the beautiful, illuminated Wat Arun temple.
+Your tour will begin in Thailand’s lively capital, Bangkok.
+Alongside free time to explore on your own, you’ll enjoy a fantastic street food tour by tuk-tuk, taking in some of the city’s most iconic landmarks.
+The evening concludes with a drink at a rooftop bar overlooking the beautifully illuminated Wat Arun temple.

-The tour ends with a beach holiday on the peaceful island of Koh Samet, where white sandy beaches, turquoise waters and good snorkelling opportunities await.
+The tour ends with a beach holiday on the tranquil island of Koh Samet, where white sandy beaches, turquoise waters, and excellent snorkelling opportunities await.

 Today is departure day, and you fly to Thailand with connecting flight(s) en route.